KvRae/Easy-Kitchen-IOS/README.md

   To get more into our application, here is the link of our project's specifications : [Link](https://docs.google.com/document/d/1JPOoeVi4zhh0dRaGI5FAmBIi-SBxxCzN/edit?usp=sharing&ouid=105148018597387491435&rtpof=true&sd=true)

   ## Installation
-   You can clone this repository, or download via AppGallery.
+   You can clone this repository, or download via App Store.

   NOTE: The links mentioned above refers to the latest release.
 Since this app is in BETA phase, therefore the REST API changes a lot.